Figure 1: Model for the organisation of mitotic chromosomes by condensin rings.

 Eukaryotic chromosomes undergo enormous changes in structure and organisation over the course of a cell cycle.
 One of the most fascinating changes is the transformation of interphase chromatin into rod-shaped mitotic chromosomes in preparation for cell division.
 This process, known as chromosome condensation, is a key step for the successful segregation of chromosomes during mitosis and meiosis.
 The underlying mechanisms are, however, still poorly understood.

-The overall aim of our research is to unravel the action of molecular machines that organise the 3D arrangement of chromosome fibres.
-Insights into the general working principles behind these machines will be of great importance to our understanding of how cells inherit a complete set of their genomes every time they divide and thereby prevent the emergence of aneuploidies, which are hallmarks of most cancer cells and the leading cause of spontaneous miscarriages in humans.
+The overall aim of our research is to unravel the action of molecular machines that organise the 3D architecture of eukaryotic genomes.
+Insights into the general working principles behind these machines will be of great importance to our understanding of how cells inherit a complete set of their chromosomes every time they divide and thereby prevent the emergence of aneuploidies, which are hallmarks of most cancer cells and the leading cause of spontaneous miscarriages in humans.

 One of the central players in the formation of mitotic chromosomes is a highly conserved multi-subunit protein complex, known as condensin.
-We have shown that condensin binds to mitotic chromosomes by encircling chromosomal DNA within a large ring structure formed by its structural maintenance of chromosomes (SMC) and kleisin subunits.
+We have shown that condensin encircles chromosomal DNA within a large ring structure formed by its structural maintenance of chromosomes (SMC) and kleisin subunits.
 Our working hypothesis is that condensin uses this topological principle to tie together loops of chromatin (figure 1), which ensures that chromosome arms clear the site of cell cleavage before cytokinesis.